Payroll in India: A Comprehensive Guide

 Full-time Employees

-• Work hours: Typically 40-48 hours per week, not exceeding 9 hours per day as per the Factories Act of 1948.
+• Work 40-48 hours per week, not exceeding 9 hours per day (Factories Act, 1948)

-1. Regular monthly salary processing
+• Regular monthly salary processing

-2. Management of various allowances and deductions
+• Management of allowances and deductions

 Contractors